A Guide to Public Tenders

 Pricing public tenders can be tricky, it can feel like you send a thousand prices and never hear anything back.
 But as you can see here there's usually 4-6 months between your pricing and the job starting.

-Even though technology like EstimateOne makes quoting work easier, you need to be willing to get to know the Estimator or tendering Subbies during the tender period.
+Even though technology like E1 makes quoting work easier, you need to be willing to get to know the estimator or tendering subbies during the tender period.
 This applies in particular if there's no existing relationship there.
 Don't be afraid to pick up the phone, ask them questions, find out more about them and the company, and make yourself known to them.

 It's much better to be "Tony from ABC Stone Supplier who calls all the time" compared to "that random guy who emailed a quote through."